mitchellthomson/Node-Chat-App/README.md

 For validating my tokens I am using auth middleware, adding an extra layer that helps make sure only authorized users are interacting with sensitive information, by essentially having a central location where these checks happen as well as helping me learn better security practices.

+### Extra Pieces

 The chat app also has other inclusions for Data integrity including the two above, HTTPS is implemented (_currently issues but will fix_) to help ensure better data integrity as well as an extra layer for man in the middle attacks.
 I have implemented error handling that does not expose extra information or overly specific error codes to the user.
+I also tried my best to follow the idea of Flat Promise Chains, to help with the readability, error handling but most importantly useful for asynch programming which can be a useful tool against dos attacks since it will avoid blocking threads.
+This app used mainly very popular very well maintained libraries, so it is rather helpful that if a vulnerability does come it will be quickly maintained and fixes will be put in place.

+I am aware that all these pieces together still leave gaps, but as a learning project there was lots of different choices made and changed constantly and some are still being changed now.
+Its also important to note that none of these individually will solve any of the one attack they help with, it is a required effort from all the implementations plus new ones that are added as the project shifts.